VISIO 13th EDITION

 Leonardo Bigazzi

-in collaboration with:
+in collaboration with

 Centro per l’Arte Contemporanea Luigi Pecci (Prato)

-Fondazione In Between Art Film (Rome)
+Fondazione In Between Art Film (Roma)

 FRAC Bretagne (Rennes)